-An increase (decrease) in the value of the Canadian dollar by US\$0.01 would result in a pre-tax: (i) loss (gain) of approximately \$0.5 million in relation to working capital balances denominated in US dollars at year end (including cash, accounts receivable and accounts payable); (ii) loss (gain) of approximately \$0.4 million in relation to the ABCP denominated in US dollars at year end; (iii) gain (loss) of approximately \$3.2 million in relation to long-term debt denominated in US dollars at year end.
+An increase (decrease) in the value of the Canadian dollar by US\$0.01 would result in a pre-tax: (i) loss (gain) of approximately \$1.2 million in relation to working capital balances denominated in US dollars at year end (including cash, accounts receivable and accounts payable); (ii) loss (gain) of approximately \$0.4 million in relation to the ABCP denominated in US dollars at year end; (iii) gain (loss) of approximately \$3.1 million in relation to long-term debt denominated in US dollars at year end.

 A portion of the currency risk associated with US dollar denominated sales is naturally offset by US dollar denominated expenses and the US dollar denominated debt.
-Part of the remaining exposure is covered by option contracts (foreign exchange collars) that effectively limit the minimum and maximum Canadian dollar recovery related to the sale of those US dollars.
+Part of the remaining exposure was during 2010 and 2009 covered by option contracts (foreign exchange collars) that effectively limit the minimum and maximum Canadian dollar recovery related to the sale of those US dollars, as well as US dollar forward sales contracts.

-Canfor had the following foreign exchange derivatives at December 31, 2009 and 2008:
+Canfor had the following foreign exchange derivatives at December 31, 2010 and 2009:

-2009 2008 Notional Amount Exchange Rates Notional Amount Exchange Rates US dollar collars (millions of US dollars) (protection / topside, per dollar) (millions of US dollars) (protection / topside, per dollar) 0-12 months US Dollar Collars \$ 12.0 \$ 1.0500 / \$ 1.2200 \$ 397.0 \$ 0.9800 / \$ 1.1328 US dollar forward sales contracts (millions of US dollars) (range of rates, per dollar) (millions of US dollars) (range of rates, per dollar) 0-12 months US Dollar Forward Contracts \$ 86.0 \$ 1.0302 - \$ 1.0723 \$ 95.8 \$ 1.1963 - \$ 1.2618
+2010 2009 Notional Amount Exchange Rat es Notional Amount Exchange Rates US dollar collars (millions of US dollars) (protection / tops per dollar) ide, (millions of US dollars) (protection / topside, per dollar) 0-12 months US Dollar Collars \$ - \$ - \$ 12.0 \$ 1.0500 / \$ 1.2200 US dollar forward sales contracts (millions of US dollars) (range of rates per dollar) 5, (millions of US dollars) (range of rates, per dollar) 0-12 months US Dollar Forward Contracts \$ 68.4 \$ 0.9940 - \$ 1.0 0678 \$ 86.0 \$ 1.0302 - \$ 1.0723

-An increase (decrease) in the value of the Canadian dollar by US\$0.01 would result in a pre-tax gain (loss) of approximately \$0.9 million in relation to the foreign exchange forward contracts held at year end.
+An increase (decrease) in the value of the Canadian dollar by US\$0.01 would result in a pre-tax gain (loss) of approximately \$0.7 million in relation to the foreign exchange forward contracts held at year end.